-The Queen, also known as Her Most Excellent and Britannic Majesty, Elizabeth II, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of Her Other Realms and Territories, Queen, Head of the Commonwealth, Defender of the Faith, celebrated her 94th birthday earlier this year.
+The Queen is also known as Her Most Excellent and Britannic Majesty, Elizabeth II, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of Her Other Realms and Territories, Queen, Head of the Commonwealth, Defender of the Faith.

-She is one of the most famous figureheads worldwide, and, according to YouGov, the most favoured member of the Royal Family.
+She is one of the most famous figureheads worldwide.

 But how many of these facts about Her Majesty are you familiar with?